pyOpenSci/handbook/organization/employee-onboarding.md

 ## Engaging with the community

-Announcing a New Hire This section outlines the process of announcing a new hire to the pyOpenSci community, emphasizing the importance of community engagement and the role it plays in fostering a collaborative environment.
+Once a new staff member is onboarded, they are introduced to the pyOpenSci community as follows:

 - **Announce in Slack**: New staff will be introduced in the `#pyos-updates` Slack channel and invited to share a bit about themselves.
 - **Add to website**: Update the [contributors.yml file](https://github.com/pyOpenSci/pyopensci.github.io/blob/main/_data/contributors.yml) in our pyopensci.github.io, which will add them to the ["Our pyOpenSci" ](https://www.pyopensci.org/our-community/index.html#executive-council-leadership--staff) community page.